nil0y-dey/ISOMORPH_Hmod/README.md

 - One step is one day.
 The released horizon is `T = 7,300`.
 - All released runs use seed `2025`.
+- This fork: `--days` values other than 7,300 rescale the global-shock durations (modification 1).
+At 7,300 the scale factor is 1.0.

 ---